apache/hudi/website/docs/indexing.md

 - **HBase Index:** Manages the index mapping in an external Apache HBase table.
 - **Bring your own implementation:** You can extend this [public API](https://github.com/apache/hudi/blob/master/hudi-client/hudi-client-common/src/main/java/org/apache/hudi/index/HoodieIndex.java) to implement custom indexing.
+- **Bucket Index:** An efficient and light weight index where file groups are located based on hash of record keys.
+Index look up is O(1), since there is no index lookup latency.
+But users might need to allocate the number of buckets per partition upfront as it needs to be statically allocated.
+This index type is best suited for small to medium scale dataset where data is evenly distributed across all partitions and total data per partition is known upfront to some ballpark estimate.
+This index type is also available with Flink writes.
+- **Consistent Hashing Index:** This is an advanced version of the Bucket Index, where the buckets could scale up or shrink down based on the load per partition.
+Users have to declare configurations like min buckets, max buckets and how dynamic scale up and shrink down of buckets will happen.
+This index is available only with MOR table and has some limitations.
+Please check 0.13.0 release highlights[ADD link] for more details.

 Writers can pick one of these options using `hoodie.index.type` config option.
 Additionally, a custom index implementation can also be employed using `hoodie.index.class` and supplying a subclass of `SparkHoodieIndex` (for Apache Spark writers)